You’ve always wanted to start a blog, but something has held you back.

 Follow these 3 steps, and you’ll be an official blogger:

 - Get domain and hosting (I usually buy these together at BlueHost or SiteGround)

 - Install WordPress (button via your hosting dashboard)

 - Write your first post (via your WordPress admin dashboard)

 See the next section for tips and screenshots.

-I use BlueHost, SiteGround, and Synthesis.
+I run multiple sites, and I use multiple companies for this: BlueHost, SiteGround, and Synthesis.
 For new bloggers, I recommend BlueHost and SiteGround.
 BlueHost gets a bad rap, and while I did have some annoying outages over the years, my experience with them has been overall positive.
 BlueHost is known for its affordable pricing.
 However, for a little more money, you can get hosting with SiteGround.

+I’m glad you asked.
 Hosting pricing is about as straightforward as cell phone packages.
 There are endless combinations that will yield different pricing options.
-To simplify, I usually do one of two things:

 1) If you like what SiteGround has to offer, go to their site.
 Here’s a direct link.
 Click on the “Sign Up” button.
 You can view the options here, but since you’re just starting a new blog, I recommend the “StartUp” plan ($3.95 per month).

 2) Click the Order Now button under “StartUp”.
 Note: You may notice SiteGround has “WordPress Services” listed separately from hosting.
 I confirmed with SiteGround support that both hosting packages are the same before publishing this.